California State Route 130: Route description

+The original official western terminus of SR 130 was at U.S. Route 101 (US 101) in San Jose.
+SR 130 then proceeded along Alum Rock Avenue, over a junction with Interstate 680 (I-680), and through San Jose's Alum Rock neighborhood.
+Though some maps may still mark this segment as part of SR 130, the California State Legislature relinquished this segment of the highway to the city in 2011, and SR 130 now officially begins at the eastern city limits of San Jose.

-SR 130 begins in the west at U.S. Route 101 just east of Downtown San Jose and runs along the 4-6 lane Alum Rock Avenue.
-It continues over a junction with Interstate 680 through San Jose's Alum Rock neighborhood.
-The road narrows as it begins to run into the foothills from four to six lanes down to two.
-Where Alum Rock Avenue and Mount Hamilton Road meet, SR 130 heads east up into the mountains along Mount Hamilton Road, offering vistas of San Jose and the Santa Clara Valley, and traveling through some of the last remaining ranch and naturally wild land in Santa Clara County as well as Joseph D. Grant County Park.
+After crossing San Jose's eastern border, SR 130 then heads east up into the mountains along Mount Hamilton Road, offering vistas of San Jose and the Santa Clara Valley, and traveling through some of the last remaining ranch and naturally wild land in Santa Clara County as well as Joseph D. Grant County Park.
 As SR 130 approaches the base of Mount Hamilton itself, the road narrows further and is barely capable of supporting two cars abreast.
 The narrow road begins a series of tight switchbacks that culminate on the summit of Mount Hamilton at the Lick Observatory.
 The observatory also serves as the existing route's eastern terminus at around 4,200 ft.
 (1,280 m) elevation.
 When snow falls on the higher elevations of the road, it is closed until crews can clear the snow and black ice.
 There is a small community in this area.

 Although state maintenance of SR 130 ends at this point, the road continues east of the Lick Observatory as the county road San Antonio Valley Road.
 San Antonio Valley Road terminates at the intersection of Mines Road (to Livermore) and Del Puerto Canyon Road, which the latter eventually leads to Interstate 5 and Patterson.
 It consists of one to two lanes, and may be considered a part of SR 130 by the state in the future.
 The County of Santa Clara has posted SR 130 markers along the section it controls, but the route within Stanislaus County remains totally unsigned by either the state or the county there.

-To the west, after the continuation of SR 130, Alum Rock Road continues as Santa Clara Street, after which it becomes SR 82, continuing north to San Francisco.
-There are currently no plans to designate Santa Clara Street between US 101 and SR 82 as SR 130.

 A portion of SR 130 in San Jose is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.